 - Students who repeat a course are required to complete all focused review tests assigned in that semester in order to take the Integrated Tests for that Semester.

-- Students may take the Focused Review Tests as many times as it takes to achieve the 90% passing requirement.
+- Students may take the Focused Review Tests, remediate and retake Focused Review Tests as many times as they desire to learn the content.

-- Students will not be given extra credit in the course for completing these tests.
-Students take these tests on their own time in preparation for taking the secured proctored test at the end of the semester.
+- Students take these tests on their own time in preparation for taking the secured proctored test at the end of the semester.

 Focused Review Tests by Semester- *Required to complete prior to taking Integrated Tests